tinify/iMessage-Panda-sticker/README.md

-# Making an animated sticker
+# Making an animated sticker for iMessage

 With the release of iOS 10, Apple introduced stickers in iMessage.
 A sticker is a small image or animation that can be sent or placed on messages, photos or on other stickers.

-Creating a sticker pack with your own stickers is simple!
-You need Xcode 8.
+Creating a sticker pack with your own animated stickers is simple!
+You need an **animated PNG** and **Xcode 8**.
 Clone this project to get started, watch Apple's [video tutorial](https://developer.apple.com/videos/play/tutorials/building-sticker-packs/), or follow the steps below.